No upcoming events

 What are we doing?

-In this third project, we want to expand the community of researchers interested in and able to use data capturing children’s well-being across Europe, and throughout time.
-We will therefore improve access to such data, notably through offering grants to researchers to go to visit the institutions where similar data is available and learn about how to collect and analyse it.
-We are also preparing some online and face-to-face training for future users.
+In this third project, we wish want to expand the community of researchers interested in and able to use data capturing children’s well-being across Europe, and throughout time.
+We will therefore improve access to such data, notably by offering grants to researchers for visitation purposes to institutions where similar data is available with the aim of learning how such data can be collected and used.
+We are also preparing some online and face-to-face trainings for future users.

 Finally, we are testing the questionnaires we have developed through our previous projects, in order to make sure everything will work well for the launch of the GUIDE survey.
 This is the part of the project where most of the research participants will have a role.